 - Grade IV tumors, such as glioblastoma multiforme, are the fastest-growing and most malignant primary brain tumors.

-- Grade I. Pilocytic astrocytoma is one of the most common types of glioma in children
+Pilocytic astrocytomais one of the most common types of glioma in children.

-- Grade III.
-Anaplastic astrocytoma typically occurs in adults ages 30 - 60 and is more common among men than women.
+Anaplastic astrocytomatypically occurs in adults ages 30 to 60 and is more common among men than women.

-- Grade IV.
 Glioblastoma multiforme (GBM), also called glioblastoma, accounts for about 50% of all astrocytomas and is one of the deadliest types of brain tumors.
 These highly malignant aggressive tumors grow rapidly.
-They are most common in older adults (ages 50 - 70), particularly men.
+They are most common in older adults (ages 50 to 70), particularly men.
 Only about 10% of childhood brain tumors are glioblastomas.

 Gliomas may also contain cancer cells derived from brain cells other than glial cells.

 - Brain stem gliomas develop in the lowest portion of the brain.
 The brain stem connects the cerebrum (the largest part of the brain) to the spinal cord.
-Between 10 - 20% of brain tumors in children are brain stem gliomas.
+Between 10% to 20% of brain tumors in children are brain stem gliomas.
 Most of these tumors are astrocytomas.

 - Cerebellar astrocytomas occur in the cerebellum part of the brain, which controls balance and coordination.

 - Optic gliomas occur in the optic nerve and other parts of the eye.
 They primarily affect children younger than age 10.
 About 20% of children with the genetic disorder neurofibromatosis 1 (NF-1) develop optic gliomas.
 Pilocytic astrocytoma and fibrillary astrocytoma are common types of optic gliomas.